schwering/limbo/README.md

   preprocessing step.
 * Nested beliefs from [4] are not yet implemented.
 * If time permits, I'll rewrite the whole system in Rust.
 First results (cf.
   'rust' branch) indicate it's faster.
-And it's actually fun, which C++ really is not for me.
+And it's actually fun!

 ## References